Nallin90/project2test/README.md

 >- Open command prompt as an administrator
 >- Start minikube
 >- In command prompt navigate to 'Kubernetes' folder of project 2
->- Once inside the Kubernetes folder run the command `minikube kubectl apply -f ./`
+>- Once inside the Kubernetes folder run the command `kubectl apply -f ./`
->- Run command 'minikube ip' and take note of the IP address it returns
+>- Run command `minikube ip` and take note of the IP address it returns
 >- Go to your local prometheus.yml/yaml file, create a job, and paste the IP address in targets
 >- Open a new command prompt as an administrator and start up prometheus and alert manager via nssm
 >- Open Postman and start executing commands(see below for a list of Postman commands)